 Bioscience incubator helps start-ups go from idea to marketplace

-Emergence is a virtual incubator based in Charlottetown that helps bioscience start-ups and early-stage companies from across Atlantic Canada go from idea to marketplace.
+Emergence is Atlantic Canada’s bioscience business incubator headquartered in Charlottetown that helps bioscience start-ups and early-stage companies from across Atlantic Canada go from idea to marketplace.
 It serves about 56 active companies – 28 of which are from PEI.

 Specialists are on hand for companies who may need support in areas such as research and development planning, human resources, legal, financial planning, and intellectual property management.